thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 ### Documentation Infrastructure System

 Internal systems website will be for holding all company related documentation.
 This will provide the benefit of making documentation centrally locatable and easily accessible for relevant internal audiences.

 #### Overview, Goals, and Objectives

 • Establish an website for centralised documentation
 • Documentation produced is accurate to current version of products
 • A quick way for updating and distributing company and product details
 • Site is automatically generated when contributions are made
 • Site is hosted

 #### Aims for Trimester

 • Research privacy and security features
 • Design the interface
 • Deciding who gets access
 • Deciding how will we test
 • How will privacy be protected
 • A prototype showing all design and functionality of the internal website

 #### Deliverables

 Short-term:
 • Design the interface
 • Establishing testing strategy
 • Establishing hosting strategy
 • Research solutions

 Long-term:
 • Establish an website for centralised documentation as a part of Company Operation.

 #### Project Members

 Delivery Lead:  Ishrat Jahan

 Software Developers:
-Harrison Paul Allwood
+Harrison Paul Allwood,
-Manveen Kaur Bhullar
+Manveen Kaur Bhullar,
-Pratham Gupta
+Pratham Gupta,
-Sherap Thakur
+Sherap Thakur,
 Tanish Dhapola

+## TODO: OnTrack

+## TODO: DreamBig